Targeted Poverty Alleviation: Background information on village-level poverty alleviation: "building a new socialist countryside"

 The divide of living standards between coastal provinces and the interior regions as well as the divide between cities and the countryside grew massively since the mid-1990s.
 The nationwide implementation of the Targeted Poverty Alleviation Campaign and its accompanying measures for rapid poverty reduction, has led to considerable changes in village structures.
 Two main political goals are apparent:

 (1) new (adapted) governance structures enhance the overall effectiveness of the set of measures and (2) enable the party-state to reclaim lost ground in the villages.
-The latter must be considered in the light of the manifold reforms after the Chinese economic reform in the 1978, in particular the introduction of the household responsibility system, and rural tax reforms in 2006.
+The latter must be considered in the light of the manifold reforms after the reform and opening up in the 1978, in particular the introduction of the household responsibility system, and rural tax reforms in 2006.

 These profound changes enabled the rural population to emancipate themselves from the reliance on local party cadres and the institutionalized dependencies.
 The party-state experienced a governance crisis in rural areas of the country.
-As part of its fight against poverty in the countryside, the Chinese Communist Party announced its plan of "building a new socialist countryside" (建设社会主义新农村) in 2005.
+As part of its fight against poverty in the countryside, Hu Jintao implemented a campaign of "building a new socialist countryside" (建设社会主义新农村) to reduce urban-rural inequalities.
 The aim was to deal with three problems in the countryside: suffering amongst village people, poverty in the countryside, as well as threats to agriculture.